Nassau County Spousal Support Lawyer

 Is Spousal Support Considered Income?

 Income for spousal support includes all sources of money that a person may receive via paycheck, stock dividends, etc. Essentially, anything that you would pay income tax on is considered income.
-Those who take jobs that pay less than what they could be actually earning are considered imputing income and the courts will attribute income to a person who hasn’t actually earned it.
+Those who take jobs that pay less than what they could be actually earning are considered imputing income, and the courts will attribute income to a person who hasn’t actually earned it.

-Alimony can refer to as a husband's or wife's provision for a spouse after separation or divorce; it has been also referred to as maintenance.
+Alimony can refer to a husband's or wife's provision for a spouse after separation or divorce; it has also been referred to as maintenance.
 It is supposed to be based on the receiving ex-spouse's actual financial need going forward, so alimony can vary greatly in amount and length of time.

 If you are considering or going through a divorce or separation, we can help.
 We know how difficult this process is and we are committed to helping our clients every step of the way.
 We have been practicing law since 1988 and are members of the New York Bar Association, the Nassau County Bar Association, and the Matrimonial Committee of the Bar Association.
 With extensive experience and knowledge handling divorce proceedings in Nassau County, we are prepared to put our knowledge to work for you.